ayushman1024/TASK-Management-System/README.md

 ![DEMO](misc/demo/tms_demo.gif)

 ## Introduction
-- Task management system is a web application developed for team project works where users can manage various task within team easily.
+- Task management system is a demonstration web application developed for team project works where users can manage various tasks within a team easily.
-- It is developed using Spring Boot(backend) with Angular(front-end)  framework.
+- Developed on Spring Boot(backend) with Angular v7 (front-end) frameworks and MySql database.
-- Project is focused mainly on handling document based projects.
+- Project is focused primarily on handling document-based projects.
-- “User” can be member of more than “Program” simultaneously.
-And one program can have any number of “User” member associated with it.
+- “User” can be a member of more than Programs.
+And one program can have any number of User members associated with it.
-- This web application is very secure and robust.
-We have implemented JWT based Authentication technique in our application.
-The password is encrypted using public and private keys then is stored in database.
+- This web application is made secure and robust.
+I have implemented JWT-based Authentication on every APIs.
-- Using MySQL and Sring Data JPA for database management.
+- The project is in an early stage of development and needs lots of work and bug fixing to make it usable in real life.
+Still, learners can use this as template and make it functinal application.
+- I would be happy to see people contribute and enhance this project.

 ### TODO:
 - Lots of UI/UX improvements.
+- New features like Program settings, custom project themes, use settings, and edit details.
+- UI improvements like pagination on task lists and user picker list.

 ## Dependencies
 - Java 8 JDK